 The Netherlands has decided to integrate development and climate action budgets, policies and activities for maximum impact and best results, especially for the poorest and most vulnerable.
 Committed to supporting developing countries in their climate action, we have been scaling up our climate finance.
 While public climate finance amounted in 2013 to EUR 286 million, it reached EUR 395 million in 2014, EUR 416 million in 2015 and EUR 472 million in 2016.
 In addition, in 2015 the Netherlands mobilised EUR 73 million private finance in 2015 and EUR 171 million in 2016.
 We have provided support to multilateral climate funds such as the Least Developed Countries Fund, the Green Climate Fund, the GEF and the Scaling up Renewable Energy Program of the Strategic Climate Fund, one of the Climate Investment Funds.
-Furthermore, we focus our support on access to renewable energy, halting deforestation, climate-smart agriculture, integrated water resource management and the provision of climate resilient water and sanitation (WASH) services.
-Disaster risk reduction is an integral part of our integrated water resource management programmes and furthermore receives support through Partners for Resilience.
+Furthermore, we focus our support on access to renewable energy, halting deforestation, climate-smart agriculture, integrated water resource management and the provision of climate resource management programmes and furthermore receives support through Partners for Resilience.
 Gender is an important cross-cutting issue, as climate action is most effective when it builds on the capacities of both genders and addresses both their needs and vulnerabilities.
 Chapter 7 of this report contains more detailed information.